oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 - Returns comprehensive collection of jokes from all comedic approaches

 **`async generate_jokes_batch(topic_set: set, context_batch: list, retries: int = 3) -> list[GeneratedJoke]`**
-- Async function for processing a batch of contexts in parallel
+- Async function for processing a batch of flattened GenerationContext objects in parallel
 - Uses asyncio.gather() to make multiple concurrent LLM calls
 - Each context generates one or more jokes using generate_jokes_from_context
 - Logs individual context failures and continues with successful results
 - Returns flattened list of GeneratedJoke objects from all successful contexts in batch

 **`async generate_jokes_from_context(topic_set: set, context: GenerationContext, retries: int = 3) -> list[GeneratedJoke]`**
-- Core async joke generation function working with both first-order and higher-order contexts
+- Core async joke generation function working with flattened GenerationContext objects
 - Makes LLM call using DSPy with JokeGenerationSignature
-- Adapts prompt based on context type (FirstOrderContext vs. HigherOrderContext)
+- Uses unified prompt approach since all contexts are flattened to same format
 - Implements retry logic up to specified number of attempts with 2-second delays
 - Emphasizes creative freedom and novel joke creation with mandatory topic connection
 - Access DSPy output directly using object.generated_jokes